Brazil slashes fiscal surplus goal as downturn hits revenues

 | BRASILIA

-The government cut its primary surplus goal for this year to 8.7 billion reais or 0.15 percent of gross domestic product from 66.3 billion reais, the equivalent of 1.1 percent of GDP, originally budgeted.
+The government cut its primary surplus goal for this year to 8.7 billion reais ($2.70 billion), or 0.15 percent of gross domestic product, from 66.3 billion reais, the equivalent of 1.1 percent of GDP, originally budgeted.

 The primary surplus, or revenue available to meet interest payments on debt, is closely watched by markets and credit rating agencies as a gauge of a country's capacity to repay its debt.
 The agencies have warned they may further downgrade Brazil, a move which could undermine investor confidence and raise borrowing costs.